 Anyone who knows me well knows I love the TV show The Big Bang Theory.
 If you haven’t seen it, you’re missing out.
-And if you’re a parent of a child with social skills issues and you haven’t seen it, you’re really missing out.
+And if you have a child who struggles with social skills and you haven’t seen this show, you’re really missing out.

 It’s a sitcom about a nerdy group of scientists.
 But it’s less about their work and more about their friendships and the social challenges they face as they awkwardly try to navigate the world.

 There’s a lot of speculation by fans that one of the main characters, Dr. Sheldon Cooper, could have nonverbal learning disabilities or .
 He has significant trouble with social skills.
 He’s not a flexible thinker.
 He doesn’t read other people’s social cues well, and he often says things without thinking about the impact on other people.
 (The show’s creators and cast have downplayed the possibility of any specific diagnosis.)